JRUIZWK/musicfest-reviews/README.md

 # Getting Started

-**WELCOME TO MY APPLICATION, MUSICFEST REVIEWS.** Traveling accros the entire world and experiencing music festivals is what I love doing most.
+**WELCOME TO MY APPLICATION, MUSICFEST REVIEWS.** Traveling accros the entire world and experiencing music festivals is one of the things that I love doing the most.
 For me it's a way of escaping reality.
 I decided to create an application where the entire community can come in a share their experiences from previous music festivals they've attended.

 <a href="https://musicfest-reviews.herokuapp.com/festivals">MusicFest Reviews</a>
 <br>